-5) Judicial discretion (and procedures for requesting or denying access) Maryland RULE 16-1009.
-Court Order Denying or Permitting Inspection of Case Record (a) Motion R 16-1009 (1) Any party to an action in which a case record is filed, including any person who has been permitted to intervene as a party, and any person who is the subject of or is specifically identified in a case record may file a motion: (A) to seal or otherwise limit inspection of a case record filed in that action that is not otherwise shielded from inspection under these Rules; or (B) to permit inspection of a case record filed in that action that is not otherwise subject to inspection under these Rules (2) The motion shall be filed with the court in which the case record is filed and shall be served on: (A) all parties to the action in which the case record is filed; and (B) each identifiable person who is the subject of the case record. (d) Final Order (1) After an opportunity for a full adversary hearing, the court shall enter a final order: (A) precluding or limiting inspection of a case record that is not otherwise shielded from inspection under these Rules; (B) permitting inspection, under such conditions and limitations as the court finds necessary, of a case record that is not otherwise subject to inspection under these Rules; or (C) denying the motion.
+5) Judicial discretion (and procedures for requesting or denying access) 5) sucher discretion (and procedures for requesting of denying access) Maryland RULE 16-1009.
+Court Order Denying or Permitting Inspection of Case Record (a) Motion R 16-1009 (1) Any party to an action in which a case record 1s filed, including any person who has been permitted to intervene as a party, and any person who is the subject of or 1s specifically identified in a case record may file a motion: (A) to seal or otherwise limit inspection of a case record filed in that action that 1s not otherwise shielded from inspection under these Rules; or (B) to permit inspection of a case record filed in that action that 1s not otherwise subject to inspection under these Rules (2) The motion shall be filed with the court in which the case record is filed and shall be served on: (A) all parties to the action in which the case record is filed; and (B) each identifiable person who is the subject of the case record (B) each identifiable person who is the subject of the case record. (d) Final Order (1) After an opportunity for a full adversary hearing, the court shall enter a final order: (A) precluding or limiting inspection of a case record that is not otherwise shielded from inspection under these Rules; (B) permitting inspection, under such conditions and limitations as the court finds necessary, of a case record that is not otherwise subject to inspection under these Rules; or (C) denying the motion.
 (2) In determining whether to permit or deny inspection, the court shall consider (A) if the motion seeks to preclude or limit inspection of a case record that is otherwise subject to inspection under these Rules, whether a special and compelling reason exists to preclude or limit inspection of the particular case record, and (B) if the petition or motion seeks to permit inspection of a case record that is otherwise not subject to inspection under these Rules, whether a special and compelling reason exists to permit inspection (3) Unless the time is extended by the court on motion of a party and for good cause, the court shall enter a final order within 30 days after a hearing was held or waived. (f) Non-Exclusive Remedy This Rule does not preclude a court from exercising its authority at any time to enter an order that seals or limits inspection of a case record or that makes a case record subject to inspection.